surgeventures/surgex/GUIDE.md

 to be booleans.

 Guard-enabled functions and operators should be preferred over different means to achieve the same.

-Things like module lists in multi-line aliases, routes or deps in `mix.exs` should be kept in alphabetical order.

-Tuples, lists and maps may have a trailing comma after the last item.

-Controller actions and their tests should be kept in usual REST action order: `index`, `show`, `new`, `create`, `edit`, `update` and `delete`.

 Nested controllers should be preferred over custom controller actions.